 Mary Eliza Mahoney

 Mary Eliza Mahoney was the first African American to graduate from nursing school in the United States and tirelessly advocated for Black nurses and their living standards.
-The field was dominated by white nurses and burdened by discrimination both legal and cultural, and at the time, the Nurses Associated Alumnae of the United States and Canada (which later became the ANA) didn’t accept Black nurses, even though Mary was one of their first members.
+The field was dominated by white nurses and burdened by discrimination both legal and cultural.
+The Nurses Associated Alumnae of the United States and Canada didn’t accept Black nurses, even though Mary was one of their first members.
 That led to her co-founding the National Association of Colored Graduate Nurses specifically to represent the growing number of Black nurses around the country.
-Many years after her death, in the 1950s, both organizations merged because of the acceptance and prevalence of Black nurses in American society.
-A tireless proponent of civil rights and women’s suffrage, she was one of the first women to register to vote in Boston, which in and of itself was a brave and radical act.
-Her legacy of advocacy, professionalism, and respect changed the nursing field for the better, and we still benefit today.

 James McCune Smith

-James McCune Smith was the first African American to hold a medical degree from an official institution, which he earned from The University of Glasgow in Scotland nearly thirty years before the abolition of slavery in the United States.
+James McCune Smith was the first African American to hold a medical degree from an official institution.
+He earned this degree from The University of Glasgow in Scotland nearly thirty years before the abolition of slavery in the United States.
 That would seem to be achievement enough for any lifetime, but his ability to break barriers while helping those who remained trapped in the bonds of slavery never faltered.
-He then became the first Black pharmacist with his own pharmacy, provided aid to those escaping bondage through the Underground Railroad, resisted the Fugitive Slave Law along with the Committee of Thirteen in Manhattan, and spent nearly two decades as the sole physician at the Colored Orphan Asylum caring for the children there.
-All of this was done before the end of the Civil War, and unfortunately, he died three weeks before the passage of the Thirteenth Amendment.
-Despite living in a time that was hostile to his life, success, and happiness, he was able to build a legacy that helped the generations that followed him.
+He then became the first Black pharmacist with his own pharmacy.
+Providing aid to those escaping bondage through the Underground Railroad, resisted the Fugitive Slave Law along with the Committee of Thirteen in Manhattan.
+He spent nearly two decades as the sole physician at the Colored Orphan Asylum caring for the children there.

 William Augustus Hinton